Francis Eastwood Campbell: Civilian and Parliamentary career

 In 1862, as Clerk of the House, Campbell was called as a witness in the Supreme Court case Busby vs Bell, in which former British Resident James Busby sued for libel Francis Dillon Bell (as Land Claims Commissioner).
 This case addressed the important issue of whether the Clerk of the House was required to produce in court potentially libelous documents that had been tabled in Parliament.
 With the Speaker's (Sir David Monro) concurrence, Campbell expressed the opinion that to do so without an order from the House would be likely to be a breach of Parliamentary Privilege.
 Chief Justice Arney disagreed and required Campbell to produce the documents.

 An unusual event took place in September 1862 while Campbell was Clerk of the House: Speaker Sir David Monro asked a messenger to stop the House clock at half past five (i.e. move it back by about 7 minutes to the time he was required by Standing Orders to vacate the Chair) to allow further discussion around the passing of the Native Lands bill before the House rose.
-The Speaker subsequently apologized to the House for this irregular action.
+The Speaker subsequently apologised to the House for this irregular action.

 Another role that Campbell fulfilled while holding the office of Clerk of the House was that of Presiding Officer to receive nominations and count votes for the first Board of Directors of The New Zealand Government Life Insurance Association when it was established on 1 January 1885.

 After serving as Clerk of the House for 35 years, Campbell retired on 30 September 1889, at 66 years of age.
 He had served under five different Speakers: Sir Charles Clifford, Sir David Monro, Sir Francis Dillon Bell, Sir William Fitzherbert and Sir George Maurice O'Rorke.